Slow Cooked Turkey Breast

 Ingredients

-- 4 tablespoon poultry or turkey seasoning, plus additional as needed i.e. Poultry Magic or McCormick Original Chicken
+- 4 Tbsp poultry or turkey seasoning, plus additional as needed i.e. Poultry Magic or McCormick Original Chicken

-- 1 large carrot peeled & cut into 2 inch pieces
+- 1 large carrot peeled and cut into 2-inch pieces

 - 1 small onion quartered

-- ½ cup chicken stock or chicken broth
+- 1/2 cup low-sodium chicken stock or chicken broth

 Instructions

-- Spray the inside of a 6 quart slow cooker with cooking spray.
+- Spray the inside of a 6-quart oval slow cooker with nonstick cooking spray.
+(Or fit with a liner)

-- Rinse and pat dry the turkey breast.
-Rub with 3 tablespoon of softened butter all over and under the skin.
-Pull back the skin and sprinkle the breast meat liberally with seasoning.
-Pull the skin back over the breast and season the exterior of the bird inside and out.
-Sprinkle with salt and pepper.
+- Pat dry the turkey breast using paper towels.
+Rub the turkey with 4 Tbsp of softened butter all over and under the skin.
+Pull back the skin and sprinkle the breast meat liberally with the seasoning.

 - Arrange the chopped celery, carrot, onion and bay leaves in the bottom of the slow cooker.
 Drizzle with chicken broth.

-- Center the turkey breast in the slow cooker and dot the top with the remaining 2 tablespoon of softened butter.
+- Center the turkey breast in the slow cooker and dot the top with the remaining 2 tablespoons butter.

-- Cook on high for 30 minutes, then on low for 6-7 hours, depending on your slow cooker.
-Check for doneness at 6 hours.
-Poultry should be cooked to an internal temperature of 165°F.
+- Cover and cook on high for 30 minutes, then on low for 6-7 hours, depending on your slow cooker.
+Check for doneness at 6 hours with an instant read thermometer.
+(Poultry should be cooked to an internal temperature of 165°F when checked in the thickest part of the breast).

 Notes